RedhawkSDR/redhawksdr.github.io/content/manual/devices/interacting-with-hardware/creating-fei-device-ide.md

     {{% notice note %}}
 If using an `RFInfo` port, it may be useful to store the `RFInfo` packet as part of the device because it is not stored within the port.
     {{% /notice %}}

+    For each function on a port definition, a callback is created in the device.
+This callback takes as arguments the same argument list that is provided to by the port function with the exception of the types for the arguments.
+Where possible, the type for each of the arguments is a C++ type that is easier to use than the corresponding CORBA type.
+For example, in the case of a string argument, the argument on the port is of type char*, while the argument on the callback is of type std::string&.
+A thorough description of the different port functions is available in [the FEI description]({{< relref "manual/appendices/fei.md#command-and-control" >}}).

 #### Installing the FEI Device